-feram: molecular dynamics simulator for bulk and thin-film ferroelectrics and relaxors
+feram: MD simulator for bulk and thin-film ferroelectrics

 feram's homepage is http://loto.sourceforge.net/feram/ .